 - Monitor your progress toward graduation

-- Meet often with your advisor
+- Meet with your advisor early and often

 Do you want to excel, but don't know how?
 Are you feeling lost or overwhelmed?
 Explore HCC's student resources.

 - Make an appointment with your advisor

 - Utilize the Center for Academic Program Support (CAPS)

 - Get to know the library reference desk

 - Veterans: Visit the Bunker

 - Access WellConnect or other on-campus wellness programs